gatsbyjs/gatsby/docs/docs/reference/cloud/platform-limits.md

 On the free tier, If none of the sites in the organization get any SSR/DSG requests for seven(7) days, the service will be scaled to 0.
 The next time a request comes in, it will scale back up.
 This first request will be slower than a normal request.
 After that, the service will stay scaled up for a minimum of 7 days again (every request resets the 7-day counter).

-For professional plans, the duration is 14 days and Enterprise never scales down.
+For Professional plans, the duration is 14 days and Enterprise never scales down.

 ## Resource timeouts